exercism/gleam/exercises/concept/guessing-game/.docs/introduction.md

 // No compiler error
 ```

 Multiple patterns can be matched against in one clause using the `|` to separate between each pattern.
-Only one guard can be added to a case:
+Only one guard can be added to a clause:

 ```gleam
 pub fn describe(number: Int) -> String {